CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

    ![](media/ex1-acr2.png)

-1. Now login to ACR using the below command, please update the Suffix and ACR password value in the below command.
+1. Now login to ACR using the below command, please update ACR password value in the below command.
 You should be able to see that output below in the screenshot.
-Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value and password with the copied container registry password which you have copied in the previous step in the below command.
+Make sure to replace the `[password]` with the copied container registry password which you have copied in the previous step in the below command.

     ```
-    docker login contosotradersacr[SUFFIX].azurecr.io -u contosotradersacr[SUFFIX] -p [password]
+    docker login contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io -u contosotradersacr<inject key="DeploymentID" enableCopy="true"/> -p [password]
     ```

     ![](media/ex1-dockerlogin.png "open cmd")

 1. Once you logged in to the ACR, please run the below commands to push the Docker images to the Azure container registry.
-Also, ensure that you update the SUFFIX value with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below commands.

    ```
-   docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersapicarts:latest
+   docker push contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io/contosotradersapicarts:latest
    ```

    ```
-   docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersapiproducts:latest
+   docker push contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io/contosotradersapiproducts:latest
    ```

    ```
-   docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersuiweb:latest
+   docker push contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io/contosotradersuiweb:latest
    ```

 1. You should be able to see the docker image getting pushed to ACR as shown in the below screenshot.